Afaks-11/Backen-Wizard-HNG-Stage-0-Task/README.md

 ## Description

-This is a simple RESTful API built with Node.js and Express.js that returns my personal profile information along with a andom cat fact fetched dynamically from the [Cat Facts API](https://catfact.ninja/fact).
+This is a simple RESTful API built with Node.js and Express.js that returns my personal profile information along with a random cat fact fetched dynamically from the [Cat Facts API](https://catfact.ninja/fact).

 ### Features